james-y-yoon/DH110-JamesYoon/Interface Design/readme.md

 ### Color Accessibility

 Screenshots of Adobe Color's accessibility tool can be found below.
-Both the light and dark mode screens passed with contrast ratios above 4.5:1.
+Both the light and dark mode screens passed with contrast ratios above 4.5:1 at the WCAG 2.1 AA level.

 ![Light Mode](Light-Mode-Contrast.png)
 ![Dark Mode](Dark-Mode-Contrast.png)